-- 17. (1) There are hereby established- - (a) the National Liquor Appeal Tribunal, consisting of three fit and proper persons, of which at least one shall have a suitable degree of skill and 2 experience in the administration of civil and criminal law matters, appointed by the Minister, which shall consider appeals against decisions made by the national authority; and - (b) a panel of appeal for each province, each consisting of at least three but not more than five fit and proper persons, of which at least one shall have a 30 suitable degree of skill and experience in the administration of civil and criminal law matters, appointed by the Member of the Executive Council, which shall consider appeals against decisions made by the relevant provincial authority. - (2) Whenever the Minister or a Member of the Executive Council is required to 35 appoint any member contemplated in subsection (1), the Minister or Member shall- - (a) publish in the Gazette or Provincial Gazette, as the case may be, and by any other widely circulated means of communication, a notice calling for nominees and stating the criteria for nomination; - (b) consider all nominations submitted in response to the notice; - (c) compile a short list of nominees and publish it for comment in the manner contemplated in paragraph (a); and - (d) consider any comments received in response to the publication of the short list - (3) A member contemplated in subsection (1) shall hold office for the period 45 determined by the Minister or Member of the Executive Council, as the case may be, at the time of the member's appointment, but not exceeding five years at a time, and a member shall be eligible for reappointment for one further term at the end of his or her first term of office. - (4) Section 12 or 15, as the case may be, shall, with the necessary changes, apply with 50 regard to the funds of the appeal tribunal and a panel of appeal. - (5) Section 11, with the necessary changes, apply with regard to the officers and the administrative and other resources and services required to enable the appeal tribunal or a panel of appeal to perform its functions.
+- 17. (1) There is hereby established the National Liquor Appeal Tribunal, consisting of 25 three fit and proper persons, of which at least one shall have a suitable degree of skill and experience in the application of civil and criminal law matters, appointed by the Minister, wich shall consider appeals against decisions made by the national authority. - (2) The provincial legislature of each province of the Republic shall, subject to this Act, pass legislation for its province with regard to- - (a) the establishment of a panel of appeal which shall consider appeals against decisions made by the relevant provincial authority; - (b) the composition and administration of that panel; and - (c) subject to the laws governing the public service, the appointment or designation of personnel to assist the panel in the exercise of its powers and 35 the performance of its duties. - (3) Whenever the Minister is required to appoint any member contemplated in subsection (1), the Minister shall- - (a) publish in the Gazette and by any other widely circulated means of communication, a notice calling for nominees and stating the criteria for 40 nomination; - (b) consider all nominations submitted in response to the notice; - (c) compile a short list of nominees and publish it for comment in the manner contemplated in paragraph (a); and - (d) consider any comments received in response to the publication of the short 45 list. - (4) A member contemplated in subsection (1) shall hold office for the period determined by the Minister at the time of the member's appointment, but not exceeding five years at a time, and a member shall be eligible for reappointment for one further term at the end of his or her first term of office. - (5) Section 12 or 15, as the case may be, shall, with the necessary changes, apply with regard to the funds of the appeal tribunal and a panel of appeal.

+(6) Section 11 shall, with the necessary changes, apply with regard to the officers and the administrative and other resources and services required to enable the appeal tribunal to perform its functions.